Rashielee Quay

-The old Rashielee Quay or Rashielie Quay (NS471709) was located on the old Lands of North Barr, situated on the south bank of the River Clyde in the Parish of Inchinnan, between Bodinbo Island and Park Quay.
+The old Rashielee Quay or Rashielie Quay (NS471709) was a Scottish quay, located on the old Lands of North Barr, situated on the south bank of the River Clyde in the Parish of Inchinnan, between Bodinbo Island and Park Quay.
 It was built to facilitate the loading of boats and barges with whinstone excavated from the nearby Rashielee Quarries that was brought to the quay by a horse drawn wagonway.

 History

 The Lands of Rashielee

 In 1497 Rashielee, North Barr, Craigton and Barscube were obtained by charter from the Darnley's, Earls of Lennox by the Stewarts of Barscube.
 This family held the lands until around 1670 when most of the estate was sold by Thomas Stewart to a wealthy Glasgow merchant, Donald Mac Gilchrist, who built the old North Barr House in 1676.
 They then passed to the Balfours, Lord Sempill in 1741, John Buchanan in 1798 and Lord Blantyre of Erskine House in 1812.
 In 1843 Mr Maxwell of Dargevel was the proprietor of the property.

 In 1856 John Henderson was the owner of Rashielee Plantation and Rashielee Quarry although Rashielee Farm and offices were held by a John Hamilton Esq.

 The word 'Rashie' is Scots for an area or field filled with rushes.